kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 The irritating part is getting the items into the shopping list.
 I struggled to find a satisfying way to automate this part 😣[^3] (until now!) .

-At an impasse, I had given up, and kept awkwardly copy-pasting the ingredients from Notion over to Apple Reminders - of course this feels *wrong* every time I did it!
+At an impasse, I had given up, and kept awkwardly copy-pasting the ingredients from Notion over to Apple Reminders - of course this felt *wrong* every time I did it!

 Recently I came across [this page showing how to invoke AppleScript from Emacs](https://irreal.org/blog/?p=4865) (because of course that's in Emacs!).